 They recommend using management tools such as HootSuite, as they allow you to plan posts in advance and select the specific channels through which you would like a particular message to be shared.

-The bottom line is, good use of these platforms should be impacting your revenue and profit figures.
+The bottom line is, good use of these platforms should have a positive impact on your revenue and profit.

 You already know you need to create content for your various social media platforms.
 But how do you create great content?